moneytree/moneytree-link-android-sdk/README.md

         }
     });
     ```
     Note that this *oAuthHandler* is a singleton, so you may override when you call twice.
-And make sure to call *setOAuthHandler* on the activity where it calles *MoneytreeClient*.
+And make sure to call *setOAuthHandler* on the activity where it calls *MoneytreeClient*.

     2. Call *authorize* to start an authorization flow
     ```java